jagajaga/FP-Course-ITMO/README.md

 ----------------
 > Unfortunately there're some topics which are great but there is no time for them in this course :(

-+ Advanced monads: Free, Par
++ Advanced monads: Free
 + Arrows and categories
 + Pragmas: {-# UNPACK #-}, {-# INLINE #-}, etc.
 + Compiler optimizations
 + Databases (persistent, acid-state)
-+ Streams, Pipes (Conduit, CloudHaskell)
++ Streams, Pipes
-+ Network and WEB (Scotty, Yesod, Snap, Warp, Hakyll)
++ Network and WEB (Scotty, Yesod, Snap, Warp, Hakyll, Conduit, CloudHaskell)
 + JSON, CSV (Aeson)
 + Testing (QuickCheck, SmallCheck)
 + FFI